aistairc/PinSout/README.md

 3. [3DCityDB] - Free 3D geodatabase to store, represent, and manage virtual 3D city models

   * #### PointNet
       Deep learning can help to analyze massive point cloud data.
       In terms of classification, clustering, segmentation, annotation and so on.
       PointNet is a popular open deep neural network for analyzing point cloud data.
       We can segment the indoor components such as walls, ceilings, floor, windows, and door.
-Using the Stanford data to do the test
+      Using the Stanford data to do the test.

   * #### Point Cloud Library (PCL)
       PCL is the open-source project for 2D/3D image and point cloud processing. it contains numerous state-of-the-art algorithms and create surfaces from point clouds and visualize them.
-Usually, the indoor space is a closed space consisting of a planar surface, so we are using the RANSAC to extract the plane
+      Usually, the indoor space is a closed space consisting of a planar surface, so we are using the RANSAC to extract the plane.

   * #### 3DCityDB
       Using the 3DCityDB to deal with the CityGML.
       We are mapping the geometry and semantic using the table defined in 3DCityDB.
       3DCityDB is the free geodatabase to store, represent, and manage virtual 3D city models on top of a standard spatial relational database.
       Database schema implements the CityGML standard.

 ## System Requirements
 This release has been tested on Linux Ubuntu 16.04 with